 All of this shows in numerous ways how the transformation towards clean energy and the vision of sustainability have strengthened the Icelandic economy; indeed one of the explanations for our successful recovery after the financial crisis four years ago.

-Thus it can truly be said, based on our experience, that the development of a clean energy economy is a good insurance policy against long-term difficulties which inevitably will continue to follow the financial crises of the future; against making the downturns of economic cycles too painful.
+Thus it can truly be said, based on our experience, that the development of a clean energy economy is a good insurance policy against long-term difficulties which inevitably will continue to follow the financial crises of the future.